-\item Due to Remark \ref{BILP_SF_complexity_rm}, taking $m = 1$ and $S = I$ in the previous result, we obtain an algorithm with the arithmetic complexity bound for the bounded Knapsack problem.
+\item Taking $m = 1$ and $S = I$ in the previous result, we obtain an algorithm with the arithmetic complexity bound for the bounded Knapsack problem.
 Here, $\Delta$ is the maximal weight of an item.
-It outperforms the sate of the art bound $O(n \cdot \Delta^2 \cdot \log^2(\Delta))$, given in the paper \cite{SteinitzILP};
+It outperforms the state of the art bound $O(n \cdot \Delta^2 \cdot \log^2(\Delta))$, given in the paper \cite{SteinitzILP}.